 In South Africa, to qualify as an architect you can study architecture with any university that offers the discipline programme.
 For instance, you can study architect in the Faculty of Engineering and the Built Environment with the University of Cape Town.

 An early career architect with 1- 4 years of experience earns an average of R277k p/a while one with 5-9 years’ experience earns a higher average income of R715K p/a.
 An architect with more years of experience can earn an average income of R1.2mil p/a.

+The average salary for a chartered accountant in South Africa with 4–7 years of work experience ranges between R800,000 and R1.2 million per annum.
 To be a chartered accountant, you need to be a very disciplined and efficient person as the job can be very taxing.
-Chartered accounting designation is worldwide and has added benefits more than the other accounting qualifications.
+The Chartered Accounting designation is internationally recognized and offers more benefits than other accounting credentials.

 A chartered accountant‘s job is to give financial advice, audit accounts and provide trustworthy information about financial records to a client.